haran2001/VSD-riscv/README.md

 - Write an ALU in verilog with testbench.

 Assignment 3:
+- Use spike to verify a sample C program
+- Use spike to verify the counter, matmul and ALU programs written in Assignment 1 and 2

 Assignment 4:
 - Develop an IoT idea with a RV32 processor
 - Should contain GPIO